Our mission: To preserve, promote, improve and strengthen public schools for both current and future generations of students.

 Rhode Island

-There are 41 charter schools.
-No charter schools have closed.
+There are 42 charter schools.
+7 charter schools enrollment have closed.
+The charter churn rate (closed/ever open) is 14%.

 ★★★★★

-Community Input: Districts, the mayor, and universities propose and authorize charters, but the approval process is delegated to political appointees, The Rhode Island Council on Elementary and Secondary Education.
+Community Input: Districts, the mayor, and universities propose and supervise charters, but the approval process of authorization is delegated to political appointees, The Rhode Island Council on Elementary and Secondary Education.

 ★★★★★